heyjoakim/devops-21/CONTRIBUTE.md

 We love open source and would happily invite you to contribute to this project.

 #### How to contribute to this project
 All changes, submissions or suggestions happens through github pull requests.
-Pleasre read below section about our branching model.
+Please read below section about our branching model.

 1. Make a fork of the repository and create a branch from `main`
 2. Add your changes, features etc. but only 1 feature pr.
 PR